subratapatidev/subratapatidev.github.io/README.md

 ## 🛡️ License

-This project is open source under the [MIT License](LICENSE).
+This project is licensed under the [MIT License](https://github.com/subratapatidev/subratapatidev.github.io/blob/main/LICENSE).
-Feel free to fork, clone, and remix — but give credit if you use parts of it!
+Feel free to fork, clone, and remix — just give credit if you reuse any parts.

 ---